-When you are in Goshen, you'll notice that it is more blue-collar than most other communities in America.
-57.06% of Goshen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Goshen is a blue-collar town, with 57.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Goshen is a town of service providers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Goshen who work in farm management occupations (17.86%), food service (7.18%), and office and administrative support (6.89%).

 Telecommuters are a relatively large percentage of the workforce: 10.76% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.